 It’s a beautifully colored piece of craftsmanship—dense and heavy, you won’t need to worry about it slipping away mid-chop.

 The Totally Bamboo Big Kahuna Cutting Board

 Finally, there’s the 24 x 18 x 3 inch Totally Bamboo Big Kahuna Cutting Board.
 Totally Bamboo is slightly larger in its dimensions than the others, giving you a bigger working space.
 That feature is especially useful if you’re using it for vegetables.

 It’s made with 10 layers of bamboo, which makes one of the strongest, most durable boards on the market.
 The board has four rubber legs to keep it elevated and sturdy.
 Like the other models on this list, it won’t move about when you’re using it, even though bamboo isn’t as heavy as the other woods.

 Do you own wooden bowls?
 Here’s my guide on how to easily care for them.

 Choose one of the models on this list, and you’ll be chopping like a pro!
 You might also be interested in finding out whether glass cutting boards are safe.

 A good knife is the partner of your cutting boards.
-Find out about the 5 best kitchen knife sets for under $200!
+Find out about the 5 best kitchen knife sets.
 While these boards won’t unduly dull your knives, eventually you’ll need to sharpen them with the best knife sharpener.